wrbbz/wrbbz.github.io/markdown/resume.md

 		* Swift, Flutter
 	* deployed as binaries, datasets(ML stuff), packages(tar.xz, deb, rpm, Helm), running services (deployed to production/development)
+* GitHub actions for automatization of build and deploy stages
 * Creation of Helm packages for tens of projects
 * Creation of Buildroot package
+* Creation of snap packages
 * Buildroot for embedded Linux systems generation
 * Docker-compose for local development deployments (even with unix socket connections)
 * Minikube, kind for local development deployments
 * Nexus as package storage
 * HashiCorp Vault as secret storage
-* NGINX as a reverse proxy for every on-premises web service
+* NGINX as reverse proxy for every on-premises web service
 * Prometheus as monitoring tool
 * EFK and Loki as logging tool
-* nspawn as a tool for containerizing some services
+* nspawn as tool for containerizing some services
 * CMake project cross-platform build
+* Pulumi for managing clouds (DO and AWS)
+* Packer for creating machine images

 **[Scientific Laboratory "Program Verification and Analysis"](https://research.jetbrains.org/ru/groups/pvalab) [Jan 2017 - Jun 2018]**